 McPappy Racing Brushless Chassis Dyno

-Today's brushless racing introduced new variables (mechanical timing, speedo timing, RPM ranges, rotor diameters) on top of the rollout variable.
-The new McPappy Racing DIY Brushless Chassis Dyno helps you to make sense of some of that.
-This dyno platform will allow you to test your motors against a brushless slave motor that provides consistent resistance from test to test.
+Today's brushless racing introduced new variables: high timing with low rollout, low timing with high rollout, motor timing, rotor shimming, rotor diameter, gauss strength, gauss variance, gauss symmetry, sensor board symmetry, speedo timing, speedo RPM ranges, stator resistance, stator inductance, stator pole symmetry, epoxy and ventilation, bearing alignment, solder joints and wire resistance.
+The new McPappy Racing Brushless Chassis Dyno helps you to make sense of some of that.
+This dyno platform will allow you to test your car, buggy, truck, electric or gas motors against a brushless slave motor and flywheel that provides consistent resistance from test to test.

-The RC chassis dyno can provide 5 styles of testing:
+The RC chassis dyno can provide different styles of testing:

 Chassis Dyno Testing